 - should your child need to attend an appointment, please complete the online Appointment Notification form at least 24 hours in advance and a note should be brought in on the day of the appointment.
 Save evidence in the form of appointment cards, prescriptions or referral letters should they be required at a later date.

-- Application for Leave of Absence for Exceptional Circumstances form can also be found online via the link below.
+- Application for Leave of Absence for Exceptional Circumstances form can be be found via the link below.
 Documentation will be required to support your request.
 This applies to any absence during term time except appointments.

 If a child is absent we will:

 - telephone or text parents/carers on the first day of absence if we have not heard from them.

 - discuss strategies for improvement, with parent/carers, before referring the matter to Educational Welfare Officer if the attendance figure falls below acceptable figures.